 Large rodent populations can also spread plague-bearing parasites, and cats are very good at keeping these populations under control.
-Many believe that superstitious persecution of cats contributed to Europe’s large death toll when the Black Plague swept through the area.
+Many believe that superstitious persecution of cats contributed to Europe’s large death toll when the bubonic plague swept through the area.
 Europeans killed off cats in droves, and were in turned killed off at a much higher rate than they might have been if they had a large cat population to deal with the rodent infestation.

 Most cats today are pampered house pets that do little (if anything) to earn their keep, but if the world falls back on hard times, we may once again need them to aid our survival.

 Cats perform below their abilities in laboratory tests of intelligence because they’re not usually motivated to cooperate.
 Also, scientists tend to examine abilities that humans consider indicators of intelligence (for example, whether a horse can count, a pig can spell, or a raven can pass an IQ test designed for a young human child), rather than those of use to animals in the wild.
 However, there is evidence that cats are smarter than many people think they are.

 For more cat articles, see the main Cats page.